MihanEntalpo/allure-single-html-file/README.md

 ## TODO

 * Functionality to open image in new browser tab doesn't work yet.
-* Need to check for attached html-files
+* Need to check for attached html-files (There are some rare problems with bad-crafted htmls)
+* Need functionality to return combined file as a string, not saving it to a file directly